esnet/react-axis/src/website/intro/intro.md

 # React Axis

-An axis widget intended to replace generated D3 SVG with a React friendly component.
-Under the hood, it still uses D3's scales and format, but rendering and animation is done with React.
+An axis widget intended to replace generated D3 SVG with a React friendly component that supports timezones correctly.

+Under the hood, it uses:
+    * d3.scale and d3.format
+    * moment.js and moment-timezone

+SVG rendering is done with React.

-This is a very minimal version of the functionality needed for a full charting app, but it's a start.
-We will be merging this into react-timeseries-charts.
+This is a basic version of the functionality needed for a full charting application, but it's a start.
+It currently supports:

+ * A general purpose `Axis` component
+     - Supports log, power and linear scales
+     - Supports animation between scales
+     - Can be positioned in different ways

+ * A more specific `TimeAxis` component
+     - Supports arbitrary timezones
+     - Supports animations between scales
+     - Flexible support for tick formatting

+We will be making use of this project in [react-timeseries-charts](http://software.es.net/react-timeseries-charts).
 Once that happens we'll bump this to v1.0.

 Getting started
 ---------------